Connect with others who understand.

 See answer

-Multiple sclerosis (MS) is thought to be caused by a combination of factors — genetics, immune responses, and environmental conditions — and interactions among them.
-Environmental factors associated with an increased risk of MS include smoking, vitamin D levels, and exposure to certain viruses.
-One of the earliest discovered environmental factors is geography, or where a person lives.
+Environmental factors linked to a higher risk of MS include smoking, vitamin D levels, and exposure to certain viruses.
+One of the earliest environmental clues researchers discovered is geography — specifically, where a person lives in the world.

 Where Is MS Most Common?